tumagonx/nwjs_docs_old/Devtools-jail-feature.md

 If you want to show Devtools in an iframe of your window, you can use this feature:

+NOTE: it's not supposed to use a single iframe for both Jail and showing the Devtools UI.

 Call `Window.showDevTools(id, headless)`.
 When `headless` is `true`, there will be no new window popped up to show Devtools.
 A `devtools-opened` event will be sent to the `Window` object with a `url` parameter, which is the URL for showing Devtools UI.

 ```javascript